ibexa/documentation-developer/docs/guide/limitations.md

 ### SiteAccessLimitation

-A Limitation to specify to which SiteAccesses a certain permission applies, used by `user/login`.
+Specifies to which SiteAccesses a certain permission applies.

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|